 - What are the original ingredients in Bisquick?
 The original Bisquick recipe had bleached white flour, cornstarch, dextrose, palm oil, leavening agents, canola oil, salt, sugar, DATEM (an emulsifier), and distilled monoglycerides.

 - Is Bisquick just flour and baking powder?
 No, Bisquick has flour, shortening, and salt as well.

 Shortening is a generic term for a form of hydrogenated oil.
 Shortening has a high burn point and works like lard in recipes, meaning it won’t burn like butter would at similar temps.

 Hydrogenated oil, without going into an entire chemistry lesson, is an oil that has been turned into a solid or semi-solid form its usual liquid form.
 That is why it can be used in a dry mix of ingredients or used in things like margarine.

-Vegetable shortening keeps for a while at room temperature, so don’t worry about storage.
-In fact, kept at room temp, then this mix can keep safely for up to six months.
-In the fridge, it will keep for up to a year!
+Why use shortening for homemade Bisquick mix?
+Vegetable shortening keeps for a while at room temperature, so there is no need to worry about storage.
+Kept at room temp, this mix will last for up to three months.
+In the fridge, it will keep for up to six!

-Shortening is great for baked products like biscuits and pancakes because it helps create lighter and fluffier consistency than using a “wet” ingredient like vegetable oil.
+Shortening is great for baked products like biscuits and pancakes because it helps create more of a lighter and fluffier consistency than using a “wet” ingredient like vegetable oil.